hepplerj/Dissertation/chapters/manuscript-ch3.md

 > are!^[Letter from Gordon Johnson to Wallace Sterling, March 6, 1960, FF8, Box
 > A29, SC 216, SUA.]

-Ad hoc community and  environmental coalitions formed in the wake of Stanford's announcement.
-Residents of Palo Alto responded to Stanford's plans to develop the foothills by organizing the Citizens Committee on Regional Planning (CCRP) in March.
-The organization, under the initial leadership of Robert Mahan, an insurance executive from Palo Alto, began by organizing a letter writing campaign to voice their opposition to the foothills plans.
-Before the group officially organized as the CCRP, residents printed a copy of a letter in the Palo Alto Times and urged readers to clip the letter from the newspaper and mail the clipping to the Stanford Board of Trustees to illustrate grassroots opposition to industrialization.^["Anti-foothill industry drive launched here," Palo Alto Times, March 8, 1960, 2; "Industry opponents organize, name head," Palo Alto Times, March 11, 1960, 1.] <!-- {What does this letter say?
+Ad hoc community and  environmental coalitions formed in the wake of Stanford's announcement, led by the Citizens Committee on Regional Planning (CCRP).
+The organization, under the initial leadership of Robert Mahan, an insurance executive from Palo Alto, organized a letter writing campaign to voice their opposition to the foothills plans.
+Just weeks before the group became officially known as CCRP, members printed a copy of a letter in the *Palo Alto Times* urging readers to clip the letter from the newspaper and mail it to the Stanford Board of Trustees to illustrate grassroots opposition to industrialization.^["Anti-foothill industry drive launched here," Palo Alto Times, March 8, 1960, 2; "Industry opponents organize, name head," Palo Alto Times, March 11, 1960, 1.] <!-- {What does this letter say?
 What's the argument?
 Examples?
-Find this.} --> Within two days of publishing the letter, the Stanford Board of Trustees had received 250 letters voicing opposition to the plan; many of the letters were clipped from the CCRP's Palo Alto Times letter.^["Industry opponents organize," *Palo Alto Times*, March 11, 1960, 1;
-"13 residents protest foothill zoning change," *Palo Alto Times*, March 4, 1960, 17.]
+Find this.} --> Within two days of publishing the letter, the Stanford Board of Trustees had received 250 letters voicing opposition to the plan; many of the letters were clipped from the CCRP's *Palo Alto Times* letter.^["Industry opponents organize," *Palo Alto Times*, March 11, 1960, 1; "13 residents protest foothill zoning change," *Palo Alto Times*, March 4, 1960, 17.]

-Los Altos Hills also expressed their disapproval of the plans.
-Residents, irate that their residential-only incorporation would be encroached upon by industrialized foothills, expressed their displeasure through letters and newspaper editorials.
-Mayor John Fowle and city council rebuffed Stanford in a letter to Alf Brandin, accusing Stanford of "jeopardizing existing zoning and land development" and charged that the university's plans are never "subject to public scrutiny."
-Furthermore, contrary to Stanford's claims that it was working with surrounding communities, Los Altos Hills was caught unaware of the university's plans.^["Stanford foothills plans hit by Hills," *Palo Alto Times*, February 10, 1960.]

 Resistance from residents targeted the city council as well.
 The Palo Alto Residents Association (PARA) called for "a vigorous campaign" against the Palo Alto City Council's plans to allow industrial development in the foothills.^["Residents oppose industry," *Palo Alto Times*, March 10, 1960, 1.
 Residents also pointed to a potential conflict of interest relationship between Palo Alto Mayor Noel Porter and David Packard.
 Porter was serving as vice president of Hewlett-Packard at the time.
 See "Industry opponents organize, name head," *Palo Alto Times*, March 11, 1960.]
 Resistance stemmed from the potential for degrading the landscape.
 Peter Hughes, an officer of PARA, charged that developing the foothills would destroy the landscape.
 Calculating that the Ampex site would cover thirty acres of parking lot and another twelve acres for buildings, Hughes challenged that "if anyone can lay down that amount of building without changing the contour of the land he is an engineer the like of which I have never seen."^["Residents oppose industry," *Palo Alto Times*, March 10, 1960, 1.]

+The neighboring community of Los Altos Hills also expressed their disapproval of the plans.
+Residents, irate that their residential-only incorporation would be besmirched by industrialized foothills, expressed their displeasure through letters and newspaper editorials.
+Mayor John Fowle and city council rebuffed Stanford in a letter to Alf Brandin, accusing Stanford of "jeopardizing existing zoning and land development" and charged that the university's plans were never "subject to public scrutiny."
+Furthermore, contrary to Stanford's claims that it was working with surrounding communities, Los Altos Hills claimed it was caught unaware of the university's plans.^["Stanford foothills plans hit by Hills," *Palo Alto Times*, February 10, 1960.]

-Letters poured into Stanford.
-University President Wallace Sterling received around 400 letters in opposition to the plan and only fifty in support.^[@omara2005cities, 134.]
-Letters poured into the *Palo Alto Times* as well.
+Letters from residents poured into Stanford.
+University President Wallace Sterling received around 400 letters in opposition to the plan and only fifty in support over the course of four months.^[@omara2005cities, 134.]
+The editorial page of the *Palo Alto Times* also became a key outlet for residents to voice their frustrations and concerns.
+Many of the editorials focused on WHAT <!--do some text analysis; what's here?-->

 For its part, Stanford pushed back by arguing that it needed to develop the lands in order to remain profitable.
 Thomas Ford, staff council for the university, claimed that he desired to see the land remain undeveloped but "the university's need for funds makes that impossible."^["Foothills industry can be beautiful," *Palo Alto Times*, March 2, 1960.]
+Stanford had good reason to pursue this line of argument.
+The university had indeed fallen on financial hard times, and its endowment was far below what it considered its peer institutions.
 Stanford continued their refrain that the development of the foothills would not become an industry blight, but rather, in the words of Thomas Ford, would "be a thing of beauty" because of the design regulations enforced by Stanford.^["Foothill industry can be beautiful," *Palo Alto Times*, March 2, 1960.]
 Furthermore, Stanford positioned itself as a reluctant land developer only in the business of supporting education and research.
 Alf Brandin explained to the *Palo Alto Times* that the university was not "in the land development business per se" but that the university was "doing everything we possibly can to produce income [to support education]."^["Undeveloped acres prime resource," *Palo Alto Times*, March 4, 1960.]
 "People should feel thankful Stanford owns the land and not someone else," Brandin chided.
 "We try to look at the problems politically, sociologically, aesthetically, and economically."^["Stanford wouldn't do anything detrimental," *Palo Alto Times*, March 4, 1960.]
 Stanford urged residents to realize the role the university had played in preserving open space, the role residents played in causing traffic congestion, and Stanford's road construction efforts.
 Without Stanford, the university seemed to argue, none of these improvements would exist.^["Foothills industry can be beautiful," *Palo Alto Times*, March 2, 1960; "Stanford wouldn't do anything detrimental," *Palo Alto Times*, March 4, 1960; Letter from Gordon Johnson to Wallace Sterling, March 6, 1960, FF8, Box A29, SC 216, SUA.]

 A common complaint was the pastoral scenery that would disappear in the face of industrial buildings.^[Letter from Wallace Sterling to Gordon Johnson, March 6, 1960, FF8, Box A29, SC 216, SUA.]

-When letter and editorial campaigns failed to initiate the planning that protesters wanted to see, they turned to the next available tool: the referendum.
-In June a petition campaign initiated by opponents of foothills industrialization began circulating through Palo Alto.
-The petition called on the city council to rescind its decision to rezone the land for light industry or to allow residents a vote on the issue.
-Four days before the rezoning ordinance was to become official, the referendum petition was filed to the city having collected over two-thousand signatures, above the necessary 1,000 that was needed.
+When letter and editorial campaigns failed to initiate the planning that critics wanted to see, they turned to the next available civic tool: the referendum.
+In June a petition campaign initiated by opponents of foothills industrialization circulated through Palo Alto.
+The petition called on the city council to either rescind its decision to rezone the land for light industry or to allow residents a vote on the issue.
+Four days before the rezoning ordinance was to become official, the referendum petition was filed to the city having collected over two-thousand signatures, well above the necessary 1,000 that was needed.
+The Stanford lands were now in the hands of the voters.
 Placed on the ballot for the November elections, a "yes" vote would allow for Stanford to carry forward with its expansion of the Industrial Park and pave the way for Ampex's research facility.^[Details about the petition's criticisms and intent can be found in a letter from Morgan Stedman to Wallace Sterling, June 20, 1960, FF8, Box A29, SC 216, SUA.
-In an explanatory sheet given to solicitors and signers of the petition, the referendum called for better planning of residential, industrial, and commercial areas and specifical criticized the sudden zoning change to light manufacturing, housing and traffic pressures that new industrialization would add to the area, the leveling of hills to accomodate new construction, and pointed to undeveloped lots already zoned for industry.
+In an explanatory sheet given to solicitors and signers of the petition, the referendum called for better planning of residential, industrial, and commercial areas and specifically criticized the sudden zoning change to light manufacturing, housing and traffic pressures that new industrialization would add to the area, the leveling of hills to accommodate new construction, and pointed to undeveloped lots already zoned for industry as alternatives to foothills development.
 Letter from Stedman to Sterling, June 20, 1960, FF8, Box A29, SC 216, SUA.]

 As referendum supporters were gathering signatures, additional pressure to resist land development came from Stanford alumni.
-In June, a group calling themselves the Bay Area Stanford Alumni printed an insert in the *Stanford Review*, a weekly periodical for alumni news, accusing Stanford of ignoring land development policies implemented by the Board of Trustees in 1958.
+In June, a group calling themselves the Bay Area Stanford Alumni printed an insert in the *Stanford Review*, the alumni news organ of the university, accusing Stanford of ignoring land development policies implemented by the Board of Trustees in 1958.
 The petition called on Stanford to find alternatives for earning money other than "defacing the beauty of the green and summertimes golden hills" and called on the